lyteword/kjv/psalms/psalm-39.md

 <sup>2</sup> I was dumb with silence, I held my peace, *even* from good; and my sorrow was stirred.

-<sup>3</sup> My heart was hot within me, while I was musing the fire burned: ** spake I with my tongue,
+<sup>3</sup> My heart was hot within me, while I was musing the fire burned: *then* spake I with my tongue,

 <sup>4</sup> LORD, make me to know mine end, and the measure of my days, what it *is; that* I may know how frail I *am*.